MatheusKS95/SuperBasicMusicPlayer/README.md

 ## Issues (to be fixed)

 MP3 and FLAC doesn't show metadata.
-If Vorbis metadata are incomplete (title, album name and artist are required) you will be greeted with a beautiful segmentation fault.
 Probably there's some buffer overflow somewhere.
 Font file are required in the build directory.
 There are a lot of char array handlings there.
 Pretty scary code.

 ## Dependencies